 This budget provision is made to provide for the cost of general repairs, maintenance and repainting works to the fabric of the building and a three to five year revaluation of the building.
-The building was last repaired and repainted in October 2010.
+The building underwent repairs and repainting in October 2010.
 A detailed surveyor report was obtained from Legat Owen during 2011/12.
-The building was subsequently re-valued in March 2016 and March 2022 via a table top review.
-The insurance valuation reflects the total rebuild costs excluding VAT and during 2021/22 is £ 177,000.00.
+The building was subsequently re-valued by the same Valuer in March 2016 and March 2022 via a table top review.
+The insurance valuation reflects the total rebuild costs excluding VAT and during 2024/25 was £223,020.00

 The annual budget also provides for earmarking of an apportionment of the expected peaks in expenditure.
 Such payments may include repair works or legal, surveyors or other professional costs incurred in drawing up a scheme of works to undertake repairs to the roof and external paintwork and associated scaffold costs.
-During 2019/20 a full Condition Survey of the Building was carried out and the Council has authorised the Clerk to the Council to make the necessary preparations to go out to tender and for the Council to carry out the works identified in the Survey to ensure the building stays wind and water tight (Minute 156 May 2020 refers).
-This work was held in abeyance due to the Covid pandemic but is now an urgent Priority.
+A full Condition Survey of the Building was carried out in 2019/20 and the works identified in the Survey as necessary to ensure the building stays wind and water tight (Minute 156 May 2020 refers) were completed during 2023.